Criticism of the BBC: South Asia

 It alleged the Indian Army to have had stormed a sacred Muslim shrine, the tomb of Sheikh Noor-u-din Noorani in Charari Sharief and retracted the claim only after strong criticism.

 A 2016 report from the BBC accused India of funding Pakistan's Muttahida Qaumi Movement and providing weapons and training to its militants, citing the statements of various Pakistani sources, including officials and a senior Karachi police officer.
 The report was rejected by both the Indian government and the MQM, and others, such as journalists Barkha Dutt.
 A 2017 study stated that the BBC story received considerable media attention in Pakistan, while it was downplayed by the media in India.

-In 2019, the BBC (along with Reuters and Al-Jazeera) reported that large scale protests had broken out in Indian Kashmir in response to the revocation of the special status of Jammu and Kashmir.
-The Indian government initially criticized these reports of being "fabricated", but later acknowledged the protests did take place.
+In 2019, the BBC (along with Reuters and Al Jazeera) reported that large scale protests had broken out in Indian Kashmir in response to the revocation of the special status of Jammu and Kashmir.
+The Indian government initially criticised these reports of being "fabricated", but later acknowledged the protests did take place.

 A 2019 BBC report accused the Pakistan army of committing human rights abuses during Pakistan's war on terror in the Khyber Pakhtunkhwa province.
 The Pakistani armed forces rejected the report, and the Pakistani Ministry of Information registered a complaint with the British office of communications.

 In 2021, a BBC interview with political scientist Christine Fair was interrupted and Fair dismissed by News presenter Philippa Thomas when Fair began to elaborate on links between Pakistan and the Taliban.
 This invited further accusations of pro-Pakistan bias on the part of the BBC on social media.

+The BBC covered the 2025 Pahalgam attack & the resulting diplomatic crisis under the headline Pakistan suspends visas for Indians after deadly Kashmir attack on tourists, which was pointed out to as being inherently biased towards India and falsely portraying India as the aggressive side.
+The Indian government sent an official complaint letter to BBC India for its anti-Indian bias while covering the incident.